 up an axe yard or cooking station, before they can move on to anything else.

-When possible, Scouts will camp with their patrol.
+More often than not, Scouts will camp with their patrol.
 Scouts will share troop tents assigned by the troop Quartermasters.
-Scouts should not bring their
+Scouts should not bring

 Scouts will observe the Outdoor Code and the principles of Leave No Trace.